Life (1999 film): Box office

-Life was released on April 16, 1999 in North America.
-On its opening weekend, the film grossed $20,414,775, making it the biggest April opening at that time.
+Life was released on April 16, 1999, in North America.
+On its opening weekend, the film grossed $20,414,775, making it one of the biggest April openings at that time.
 However, its gross the next weekend amounted to $11,257,995, and $6,481,175 in its third weekend.
 Its domestic run concluded with $63,886,029 for a worldwide total of $73,475,268, making it a financial disappointment.

 Critical response

-On Rotten Tomatoes, it has an approval rating of 51% based on 57 reviews, with an average rating of 5.7/10.
+On Rotten Tomatoes, Life has an approval rating of 52% based on 58 reviews, with an average rating of 5.7/10.
 The site's critic consensus reads, "Entertaining if not over-the-top humor from a solid comic duo provides plenty of laughs."
-On Metacritic, it has a weighted average score of 63 out of 100, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 63 out of 100, indicating "generally favorable" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Janet Maslin of The New York Times gave a positive review, writing "Lawrence and Murphy make an entertaining team", and noting "Murphy in particular develops a more substantial personality than might be expected here.
 As he evolves affectingly from a fast-talking hotshot into an old man with the growl and gait of a venerable blues singer, he seems to be reaching for a greater acting opportunity than this lightweight material can offer.
 It's a performance that feels solid even when the film is at its most formulaic, or when it vacillates strangely."

-Since its release, the film has gained a strong cult following, with Elliot Smith of Entertainment Weekly classifying it as one of Murphy’s best: A surprisingly touching buddy comedy-drama that both lives up to and subverts audience expectations, Life has become a cult classic over the past 20-plus years, showing the artistic range of stars Murphy and Martin Lawrence.
+Since its release, the film has gained a strong cult following, with Elliot Smith of Entertainment Weekly classifying it as one of Murphy's best: A surprisingly touching buddy comedy-drama that both lives up to and subverts audience expectations, Life has become a cult classic over the past 20-plus years, showing the artistic range of stars Murphy and Martin Lawrence.
 The film is greatly aided by the steady hand of director Ted Demme, who gives his actors both freedom to shine while also reining in their overwrought impulses.